it-at-m/refarch-templates/docs/document.md

 ## Writing the documentation

-We encourage to write your software documentation using Markdown (`.md`).
+We encourage you to write your software documentation using Markdown (`.md`).
 This format is broadly supported, standard on GitHub and has good support in IDEs.
 If you need further information about Markdown itself, please check out this [guide](https://www.markdownguide.org/).

 By combining the use of Markdown with the Node-based tool [Vitepress](https://vitepress.dev/), we enable easy conversion of raw markdown files into aesthetically pleasing and easy to use static web pages.